-Title Dual-purpose crops: a flexible option for Southern Tablelands sheep producers Media name/outlet EH Graham Centre for Agricultural Innovation Country Australia Date 01/06/17 Description Dual-purpose crops can offer sheep producers on the Southern Tablelands of NSW a flexible and profitable option to fill the winter feed gap, according to new research.
+Title Dual-purpose crops: a flexible option for Southern Tablelands sheep producers Media name/outlet EH Graham Centre for Agricultural Innovation Country/Territory Australia Date 01/06/17 Description Dual-purpose crops can offer sheep producers on the Southern Tablelands of NSW a flexible and profitable option to fill the winter feed gap, according to new research.

 A four-year study funded by Meat and Livestock Australia (MLA) has examined the benefits and risks of incorporating dual-purpose wheat and canola crops in grazing enterprises in the region.